joanlafuente/From-Sight-to-Speech/README.md

 <img src="Figures/Badhanau_Attention.png" width="800" height="whatever" />

 Attention can be done over the input, hidden or output vector.
-To see more details about this you can go to *
+We show some results using these 3 options.

 **Results**